lubosmato/pipeliner/README.md

 Pipeliner runs multiple pipelines.
 Each pipeline is a list of steps that are executed in a row.
 Pipelines are defined in configuration file.

 ## Step
 Each step gets input data which is modified and then passed to the next step.
 Step instance is created by using a given class name in `class` field.
 Constructor parameters are specified in `params` field.
 If a step fails, pipeliner will repeat the step up to 3 times.
-If step fails after 3 retries, pipeliner will try run whole pipeline again.
+If step fails after 3 retries, pipeliner will try to run whole pipeline again.

 # Configuration
 Pipeliner uses `json` configuration which defines pipelines to be run.
 Each pipeline consists of multiple steps which are performed one by one.
 Pipelines can be scheduled by providing crontab-like format schedule in `schedule` field.